-In the latter situation, the second regime of results becomes more efficient, which consist of bounds for $E_{s,2}(A)$ that are independent of the spacing $\delta_{A}$.
-For instance, Bourgain and Demeter \cite{BD2015} used incidence geometric methods to show that
+In the latter situation, the second regime of results becomes more efficient, which consists of bounds for $E_{s,2}(A)$ that are independent of the spacing $\delta_{A}$.
+For instance, Bourgain and Demeter \cite{BD2015} showed that

 for any finite, arbitrary subset $A$ of $\mathcal{S}_{3,1}$.
 We recall that such additive energies are very closely related to restriction estimates.
-Furthermore, since the restriction theory for the paraboloid and the sphere are very similar, and since, it is possible to utilise incidence geometric methods to achieve the estimate
+Furthermore, since the restriction theory for the paraboloid and the sphere are very similar, and since it is possible to utilise incidence geometric methods to achieve the estimate

 for each finite subset $A$ of the truncated paraboloid (see \cite[Theorem $2.8$]{BD2015}), Bourgain and Demeter \cite{BD2015} conjectured the analogous upper bound for additive energies on the $2$-sphere.